mayouni/stzlib/libraries/stzlib/doc/quickers/stz-challenge-advanceofcode-1-quicker.md

 Challenge raised in just 4 lines of code!
 Who can do more ;) ?

-A screen shot of the code in Ring NotePad:
+Here’s a snapshot of the solution in Ring NotePad:

 ![Code in Softanza for solving the AdventOfCode Challenge 2024 - Number 1](../images/stz-challenge-adventofcode-1.png)